 The rapid rise of renewable resources, such as solar and wind energy, is transforming both the generation mix in the NEM and the way that energy is consumed.

 Whereas baseload units and peaking plants provide dispatchable generation, solar and wind generators are intermittent, or variable, because their output is dependent on the weather.

-These variable generators are playing a crucial role in reducing emissions, but they provide neither the consistent, ‘always on’ supply of baseload units, or the on-demand flexibility of peaking plants.
-If the sun isn’t shining and the wind isn’t blowing, then they do not produce electricity and their output must be replaced by other sources.
-This can be for extended periods of cloudy weather or wind “droughts”.
+These variable generators are playing a crucial role in reducing emissions, but they provide neither the consistent, ‘always on’ supply of baseload units, or the on-demand capability of peaking plants.

-In the long term, the gradual retirement of coal-fired power stations has implications for the constant and regular supply of energy to the grid, and for AEMO’s ability to maintain electricity system security and reliability.
+That’s great news for the environment, but the renewable transition and the gradual retirement of coal-fired generation will have implications for the constant and regular supply of energy to the grid.

 How will supply and demand be balanced in the future?

 For supply to continue to closely match demand as the market penetration of wind and solar power increases, there’s a need for firming capacity – a flexible supply of energy that can be called upon instantaneously or over long periods as the wind and solar output constantly changes, or when there’s a sudden increase in demand.

 This firming and storage capacity can take several forms.